tanjum-akter/Geodatabase_Management/README.md

 It is used in ArcGIS Desktop and ArcGIS Pro where ArcPy is available.
 Applied for data management, quality control, database auditing, and project documentation to understand and varify the spatial database without any delay.

-Count layer's Output example:
+Count layer, Output example:
 Point: 5
 Polyline: 12
 Polygon: 8

-Count Feature Class Output example:
+Count Feature Class, Output example:
 Total number of feature classes: 39
 Feature classes:
 DHA_KIS_BHA_001_009_RS_PG